skylimitS/my_really_cool_project/README.txt

 I make THIS CHANGE IN MASTER another change in foo_feature

-I make another change in THIS FOO_FEATURE foo_feature
+I make another SERIOUSLY change in THIS FOO_FEATURE foo_feature